What is net neutrality, why does it matter elsewhere and how might it move onto the agenda in New Zealand?

 Net neutrality versus profit

 US internet service providers decided this got in the way of profit.
 They decided they would like to choose the traffic going through their pipes.
-They want to charge big online media companies extra to prioritise their traffic.
+They want to charge big online media companies extra to prioritise traffic.

-Something else changed.
 In the internet’s early days, no-one knew what traffic was going through the dumb pipes.
 Then the industry developed a technology called deep packet inspection.

 The case for dropping net neutrality

 This isn’t as one-sided as it might appear.
-Telecommunications companies are under pressure to invest more in providing bandwidth.
+Telecommunications companies are under continual pressure to invest more in providing bandwidth.

 Contrast this with the billions media companies earn distributing content on telecommunications networks.